 \section{FLIRT Framework}

-Our Feedback Loop In-context Red Teaming (FLIRT) framework applies a red LM that generates adversarial prompts aimed at triggering the target model into generating unsafe content.
-The red LM starts with an initial set of in-context seed prompts and iterates as follows: (1) The red LM generates a new adversarial prompt using in-context learning, which is fed into the target (e.g., text-to-image) model to generate the corresponding output (e.g., image).
+Our Feedback Loop In-context Red Teaming (FLIRT) framework uses a red LM to generate adversarial prompts aimed at triggering the target model into generating unsafe content.
+The red LM starts with an initial set of in-context seed prompts and iterates as follows: (1) The red LM generates an adversarial prompt using in-context learning, which is fed into the target (e.g., text-to-image) model to generate the corresponding output (e.g., image).
 (2) The corresponding output (image) is evaluated on whether it is unsafe using safety classifiers.
-(3) The result of this evaluation is fed back to the red LM, which it utilizes as a feedback to decide whether to update its in-context exemplar prompts according to a chosen in-context attack strategy.
+(3) The result of this evaluation is fed back to the red LM, which utilizes it as a feedback to decide whether to update its in-context exemplar prompts according to a chosen in-context attack strategy.
 These three steps get repeated for a certain number of FLIRT iterations.
 The overall FLIRT framework is illustrated in Figure~\ref{fig:framework}.
 For simplicity, in our explanations, we consider the target model to be a text-to-image model; however, the target model can be any other model (e.g., text-to-text).
-Below we discuss each step incorporated in FLIRT in more detail.
+Below we discuss each step incorporated in FLIRT.